dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ### Review a pull request (PR)

-Anyone are allowed to review pull requests (PR).
-You are strongly encourage you to help review since you probably have some experience of the product the DSC resource are used for.
-The more voices on a PR the better the DSC resource will get, so we can help see impacts further down the road, like avoiding future breaking changes.
+Anyone is allowed to review pull requests (PR).
+You are strongly encouraged to help review since you probably have some experience of the application or component the DSC resource is used for.
+The more minds on a PR the better the DSC resource will get, so we can help see impacts further down the road, like avoiding future breaking changes.

-By reviewing a PR you help the maintainer.
-Please also note that it is not necessary that the maintainer has the knowledge of the area a PR is targeting, or have time to review PR's in the near future, but hopes that help comes from the community.
+Please also consider that maintainers may not have expert knowledge in an area that a PR is targeting.
+Maintainers may also not be able to review PR's in a timely fashion due to other commitments.
+However, it is hoped that help and support will come from community members such as yourself.

 Only maintainers can merge your code, and a maintainer only merges after the PR has been approved in a review.

-**Only maintainers are allowed to review and merge their own code, but** **then only after 24 hours so the community have a chance to comment on** **the changes.**
+**Only maintainers are allowed to review and merge their own code, but** **then only after 24 hours so the community has a chance to comment on** **the changes.**

 >We don't currently have dedicated maintainers for most modules, so it may
 >take a while for a general maintainer to get around to your pull request.
 >Please be patient.
 >If you want to become a maintainer, please see [Maintainers](/community/maintainers).
+>
+>If you have an urgent issue that needs to be reviewed in a repository that
+>does not have a maintainer, or you haven't heard from the repository
+>maintainer for a period of time.
+Then it possible to ask for reviews from
+>the other community members or general maintainers via [Slack #DSC channel](/community/contact/).

+Perhaps mention that if they have an urgent issue that needs to be reviewed in a repository that does not have a maintainer, then it might be possible to ask for reviews from the general maintainers or other community members via Slack?

 ### Write documentation

 All documentation is done in markdown.

-Updating documentation is done through sending in a pull request (PR).
+Updating documentation is done by sending in a pull request (PR).
-The same principle as sending in a PR, that an issue should be created first.
+The same principles as fixing an issue or submitting a feature apply here:
+An issue should be created first.

 >**NOTE:** The Wiki is updated from the pipeline so it cannot be updated
 >manually.
 Any manually changes to the Wiki will be lost on next release.